-Further details on the remaining topics and speakers will be made available in due course.
-The conference offers an ideal opportunity for planning lawyers, officers, and anyone working in a local authority planning team to stay up to date with the most important recent developments in planning law.
+The conference is an essential opportunity for planning lawyers, officers, and local authority teams to stay up to date with the most important developments shaping planning law and practice.

 Rachel is a commercial law specialist, with extensive experience acquired within local and central government.
 She is passionate about both championing the voices of our members and showcasing the breadth of complexity local government law offers through the work of LLG, as reflected by her former role as Chief Projects Assessor for the Diploma in Local Government Law and Practice (2016-19).